List of Ronin Warriors characters: Saranbou

-Lord Saber Stryke
+Saber Stryke

-Lord Saber Stryke, known in Japan as Kenbukyō (剣舞卿, Kenbukyō), is a demon warrior from the Nether Realm who, along with his companion, the demon tiger Black Blaze, seeks to overthrow Talpa and become the greatest warrior in both worlds.
+Lord Saber Stryke, known in Japan as Kenbukyō (剣舞卿, Kenbukyō), is a demon warrior from the Nether Realm who, along with his companion, the demon tiger Black Blaze (Kokueno in the original Japanese), seeks to overthrow Talpa and become the greatest warrior in both worlds.
 After hearing that Ryo wears the Inferno Armor that defeated his rival, he seeks him out to claim the armor for himself and collects the Soul Swords of Fervor, which were meant for the original wearer of the Inferno Armor.
 He later deceives them with fake swords and faces them, during which Ryo's swords break and White Blaze is wounded protecting him.
 Impressed by White Blaze's courage, he leaves, but promises a rematch.

 Upon his return to the Nether Realm, Talpa reveals to Saber Stryke that he is alive and fights him, wounding him.
 He flees to the mortal realm and attempts to convince Ryo to fight him.
 Though he initially refuses, he relents when White Blaze is mortally wounded while taking one of the Soul Swords for him.
 Pointing out that White Blaze risked his life for him and that the swords are not meant to be separated, Saber Stryke convinces Ryo to have a final match, with the winner getting the swords and the Inferno Armor.
 Ryo defeats Saber Stryke, who, before dying, recognizes Ryo's convictions were more powerful than his desire before entrusting the other sword to him.